 You just seem to be making it harder on the player by making every tiny detail a required button to press.
 I think we can do stuff like that in future console generations, but this one probably isn't the best one to utilize that method for.
 It's too much work for new players if you change the entire layout in an already existing game series.

-I'm all for the tapping Legs button button, combat rolls, and each jump from a wall, but having to tap the Empty hand button button EVERY time you have to grab something will just frustrate too many people.
+I'm all for the tapping button, combat rolls, and each jump from a wall, but having to tap the button EVERY time you have to grab something will just frustrate too many people.
 That's just me, though. lol

-Also regarding dropping down, I'd like to be able to run with High profile trigger and tap the Empty hand button button while approaching an edge to have the character do a sort of baseball slide off the edge, even if the drop is high enough to cause you to take damage.
+Also regarding dropping down, I'd like to be able to run with and tap the button while approaching an edge to have the character do a sort of baseball slide off the edge, even if the drop is high enough to cause you to take damage.
 It's a move you have to intend to do, so we should get the choice if we want to do it.
 Currently the games will not allow us to run off an edge if we would take damage from the fall.

 AC1 has this feature (minus the baseball slide animation).
 It even uses the controls you suggested!
 Granjow documented it.
 I don't know if it works in AC2 or AC:B.